(You can read more details explaining how we are doing the dare here: The Love Dare with FirefighterWife)

 “The bottom line is that genuine love minds its manners.

 Embracing this one concept could add some fresh air to your marriage.
 Good manners express to your wife or husband, “I value you enough to exercise some self-control around you.
 I want to be a person who’s a pleasure to be with.”
 When you allow love to change your behavior—even in the smallest of ways—you restore an atmosphere of honor to your relationship.
 People who practice good etiquette tend to raise the respect level of the environment around them.”

-Remember the talk of selflessness and not being too self focused in the past couple days?
-That’s been the most powerful part of this dare for me so far.
+Remember the talk of selflessness and not being too self-focused in the past couple of days?
+That’s been the most powerful part of this dare for me.
 Just taking a deep breath and saying “Love.
 Love.
 Unconditional.
 Slow to anger.
 Patient.
 Helpful.”
 So I thought this image was a good depiction of today’s message.